MS in Software Development

 - MET CS 763 Secure Software Development

-- MET CS 767 Machine Learning
+- MET CS 767 Advanced Machine Learning and Neural Networks

 Students interested in taking electives outside of the stated requirements should contact the Department of Computer Science for approval.